lchop/Cpp_guide/C++.md

 *Instantiate on the heap*:
 Why ?

-* Not enough memory in the stack.
+* if we want that the object to live after a scoop end, for example

 *
 ~~~cpp